mietek/halcyon-website/pages/reference/index.md

 > ---------------------|---
 > Arguments:           | _`app? option*`_

-Builds and installs the specified application, restoring or building all needed dependencies.
+Builds and installs the specified app, restoring or building all dependencies on-the-fly.

-The application may be specified as:
+The app can be specified as:

-- Cabal package label
+- label
 - directory path
 - _git_ URL

-When no application is specified, Halcyon attempts to detect an application in the current directory.
-If no application is detected, Halcyon installs GHC and Cabal only.
-To ignore the current directory, set [`HALCYON_NO_APP`](#halcyon_no_app) to `1`.
+Labels consist of a Cabal package name and version number, in _`name`_`-`_`version`_ format.
+The version number is optional.

+_git_ URLs default to the `master` branch.
+Other branches can be specified with a `#`_`branch`_ suffix.

 ### `halcyon build`